AirAsia Zest

 Zest Airways, Inc., operated as AirAsia Zest (formerly Asian Spirit and Zest Air), was a Filipino low-cost airline based at Ninoy Aquino International Airport in Pasay, Metro Manila in the Philippines.
 It operated scheduled domestic and international tourist services, mainly feeder services linking Manila and Cebu with 24 domestic destinations in support of the trunk route operations of other airlines.

 The airline was founded as Asian Spirit, the first airline in the Philippines to be run as a cooperative.
 After its acquisition by AMY Holdings of businessman Alfredo Yao in 2008, the airline was rebranded as Zest Airways.
 In 2013, the airline was rebranded as AirAsia Zest and became an affiliate of Philippines AirAsia operating their brand separately.

-The airline was merged together with AirAsia Philippines to form Philippines AirAsia in 2015.
+The airline was merged with AirAsia Philippines to form Philippines AirAsia in 2015.